 For EPA to process grant awards or make payments to grant recipients, the tribe or consortium must provide a valid Data Universal Numbering System (DUNS) number and maintain an active SAM registration.
 SAM requirements apply to all federal funding.

+When submitting a grant application, tribes must use the name of the tribe exactly as it appears on BIA’s list of federally recognized tribes.
 If the tribe’s SAM registration name is not exactly the same as the legal name on BIA’s list, the tribe should contact their local Procurement Technical Assistance Center (PTAC) as soon as possible.
 Changing a name can take several weeks.
-Find your local PTAC Exit.
+Find your local PTACExit.
 Alaska tribes may also call 1-800-478-7232.

-The narrative is required for new applicants.
-It should include:
+The narrative should include:

 B. Work Plan

-Please submit draft work plans in the standardized template, provided in Attachment E, or directly in GAP Online.
+Please submit draft work plans in the standardized template, provided in Attachment D.

 Work plans must not duplicate prior efforts; they should demonstrate clear progress in building capacity or specify new focus areas.
 Duplicates of prior work plans will be rejected by the EPA Project Officer and the grant application may be denied.